 Before Trump had even arrived in Britain, he was spouting anti-immigrant rhetoric at the NATO summit in Brussels.

 There can be no doubt he intends to pursue this agenda throughout his visit, and the consequences are clear.
 Hate crimes have soared in recent years, and the rise in far-right activity has risen alongside it.

 A recent pro-Tommy Robinson protest in Leeds was followed by attacks on a local mosque and Sikh temple.
 Muslims are the immediate target, but our entire multicultural and diverse society is under threat.

 Today we march against Trump and the bigotry he spreads.
 Tomorrow we show that there is no place for the fascism that grows in his wake.

 Sabby Dhalu is the co-convenor of the Stand Up To Racism campaign.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.